afnog/sse/virtualization/ganeti-exercise.md

 ![Configuring Network Adaptor 1](virtualbox-configure-adaptor-2.png)

 Then start the machine again.
-Log in on the console and install some packages:
+Log in on the console, edit `/etc/apt/sources.list` and delete the `deb cdrom` line.
+Then install some packages:

 	su
 	apt install bridge-utils sudo